-There are many vaccines to select from when developing protocols for beef cattle operations, and no single vaccine protocol is appropriate for all operations.
-Thus, vaccine protocol development requires understanding of the management of each operation.
-Unfortunately, current field trials confirming efficacy of vaccines to prevent disease in "real life" settings are not common, and not all protocols have been tested.
-Thus, development of protocols for farm or ranch use often relies on experimental challenge studies or expert opinion.
+There are many vaccines to select from when vaccinating calves.
+No single vaccine protocol is appropriate for all operations; thus, vaccine protocol development requires understanding of the management of each operation.
+Unfortunately, published controlled field trials confirming efficacy of vaccines to prevent preweaning disease are rare, so protocols are often based on challenge studies or expert opinion.
 When vaccination of calves in the first 3 to 4 months of life is possible, vaccines for clostridial infections and respiratory viral infections are most likely to be used to limit preweaning disease.
 On some operations, preweaning vaccination may be delayed until close to weaning if the aim is to limit postweaning disease.
 Vaccines likely appropriate to limit postweaning disease include those for clostridial agents, agents that cause bovine respiratory disease, and agents likely to impact fertility in replacement heifers.
 Other vaccines may be appropriate on a case-by-case basis.
-Health records including vaccine timing and occurrence of disease in vaccinated animals can be a major help to confirm efficacy of vaccine protocols.
-Veterinarians should periodically check for new systematic reviews, meta-analyses, or randomized controlled field trials testing vaccines they used, to have the best information to use when planning vaccination protocols.
+Producers need to keep records of vaccine timing and disease in vaccinated calves, to help the veterinarian confirm efficacy of vaccine protocols.
+Veterinarians need to stay informed by periodically checking for new information on vaccine efficacy from systematic reviews, meta-analyses, or randomized controlled field trials testing vaccine efficacy against naturally occurring disease.